Plan the perfect Ontario golf weekend

 Bear Creek Golf Club

 With three distinct 18-hole combinations on the 27-hole course, Bear Creek offers variety to enhance your golfing experience.
-The average is 35 par and approximately 2,800 yards per nine holes.
+The average is par per nine holes here is 35 and measures approximately 2,800 yards.
 A relaxing clubhouse with a covered patio and the Bear Paw Grill offer sustenance after a long day of golfing.

 Location: 8545 Simcoe County Road 56, Utopia

-Situated on the beautiful Bay of Quinte, Belleville is a unique, urban centre that feels more small-town than a city.
+Situated on the Bay of Quinte, Belleville is a unique urban centre with a small-town feel.
 Its local golf courses are also far from ordinary.

 Black Bear Ridge